KonradHoeffner/tempoguide/index.md

 All graveyard hate (normally I have 2 mainboard and another 2 sideboard).
 Don’t board in FoN as it’s not good against their fair plan and also avoid Consign to Memory, as they probably board out Animate Dead.
+You can bring in/keep if mainboard a Barrowgoyf but it's risky if they Thoughtseize/Force/Daze/Push it and then reanimate it.

 ##### Out

 <mtg-cards names="Daze|Wasteland|Fatal Push"></mtg-cards>

-Daze, shave Wasteland, maybe 1 Fatal Push if you don't see Voidwalkers but I like to keep all Pushes i.
+Daze, shave Wasteland, maybe 1 Fatal Push if you don't see Voidwalkers but I like to keep all Pushes in.
-All Barrowgoyfs as they are too dangerous to get reanimated against you.
 I used to board out 4 Wasteland but you need the mana against Daze and to crack clues and you want to keep them below 5-6 mana for hardcast FoW, and the Ghost Vacuum in case they being that in.

 Alternative 1: INF likes to shave two Nethergoyf on the draw: